Voices from Russia

 The Moscow Patriarchate Once Again Confirms its Intent to Refrain from Common Prayer with Non-Orthodox

-Patriarch Aleksei’s gift to the Archbishop of Paris.
-An example of an allowable act with heterodox Christians.
+This icon was Patriarch Aleksei’s gift to the Archbishop of Paris.
+This is an excellent example of an innocent action that the Church has always blessed, we are not ordered to cut all contact with heterodox Christians.

-Fr Aleksandr, who is also a member of the organisation committee of the Assembly, said that “unfortunately, the standpoint of the Moscow Patriarchate finds little understanding amongst members of other local Orthodox Churches”.
+Fr Aleksandr, who is also a member of the organisation committee of the Assembly, said, “Unfortunately, the standpoint of the Moscow Patriarchate finds little understanding amongst members of other local Orthodox Churches”.
 As a case in point, he told us that at a recent meeting of the organisation committee, Metropolitan Emmanuel of France (Ecumenical Patriarchate) said in reply to the proposal to refrain from interconfessional prayers that “the standpoint of the Moscow Patriarchate on this matter reminds him of a husband who has a wife, but, he refuses to sleep with her”.
 Besides this, the EP representative posed a question.
-“Why do members of the Moscow Patriarchate always refuse to participate in common prayers with the heterodox, whilst Patriarch Aleksei II of Moscow and all Russia participated in joint prayer with Catholic clergy in the Cathedral of Notre Dame de Paris during his stay in Paris in October 2007?”
+“Why do members of the Moscow Patriarchate always refuse to participate in common prayers with the heterodox, whilst Patriarch Aleksei of Moscow and all the Russias participated in joint prayer with Catholic clergy in the Cathedral of Notre Dame de Paris during his stay in Paris in October 2007?”

 Interfax-Religion